SU-SWS/acsf_setup/README.md

 1. Run `./jumpstart-launch-tasks.sh`

 ## Setting Up the Custom Domain on ACSF
 This script will add the hostname created with `netdb.sh` to ACSF.
 Run this prior to running the netdb script as adding the entry to netdb is "going live".
 You can do this far in advance of netdb.
 1. Run `./custom-domain.sh`

 ## NetDB Setup
 This script will create a node in NetDB for a custom hostname (vhost) on ACSF.
 1. Run `./netdb.sh`

+## Submitting a Sitemap to Google
+This script will:
+1. Enable `xmlsitemap`, `xmlsitemap_engines`, and `xmlsitemap_menu`
+2. Add the links from the Main Menu to the XML sitemap
+3. Submit the XML sitemap to Google for indexing

+Use:
+1. Run `./google.sh`

+## Clearing Varnish Cache
+1. Run `./clear-varnish-cache.sh`

 ## Notes and Caveats
 1. You must have drush aliases for ACSF set up.